 - 3 eggs, yolks and whites separated

-- 1 1/2 cups low-fat buttermilk (see note)
+- 1 ½ cups buttermilk (see note)

-- 2 tbsp molasses
+- 2 tablespoon molasses

-- 1 1/2 tsp vanilla extract
+- 1 ½ teaspoon vanilla extract

-- 2 1/4 cup white whole wheat flour
+- 2 ¼ cup white whole wheat flour

-- 2 tbsp baking powder
+- 2 tablespoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 2 1/4 tsp ground cinnamon
+- 2 ¼ teaspoon ground cinnamon

-- 1 1/2 tsp ground ginger
+- 1 ½ teaspoon ground ginger

-- 3/4 tsp ground nutmeg
+- ¾ teaspoon ground nutmeg

-- 3/4 tsp ground cloves
+- ¾ teaspoon ground cloves